dcharb78/UFRF-MonsterMoonshinev1/README.md

 **This repository is dedicated to the public domain under CC0 1.0**
 → No copyright.
 No restrictions.
 No patents possible.
 Use it for anything, forever.

+**Fully open for all uses** — including AI training, web crawling, commercial use, and any other purpose.
+No robots.txt restrictions.
+No access barriers.

 Permanent citable archive: https://doi.org/10.5281/zenodo.XXXXXXX (replace with the real Zenodo DOI once you mint it)

 If this work ever helps you or sparks joy and you feel like sending some energy back: